sampaiodias/unity-clean-code/README.md

 }
 ```

 The code above is not meant to do something useful in particular, but if you were given the task to understand what this algorithm does, that would be a hard job.
 The amount of complexity added to the code because of these **nested** statements make their readability and maintainablity really low.
-And trust me, I've seen worse examples on pieces of code that actually shipped to a real game.
-As a general rule of thumb, keep your methods with at maximum of one multi-line statement nested inside another multi-line statement.
-If possible, no nesting or no multi-line statements at all is desirable.
+And trust me, I've seen worse examples of pieces of code that actually shipped to a real game.
+As a general rule of thumb, keep your methods with a maximum of one multi-line statement nested inside another multi-line statement.
+When possible, no nesting or even no multi-line statements at all is desirable.

 ```csharp
 // Goal